 - Equipment, appliances, and tools

 Usually, you depreciate fixed assets.
 You cannot depreciate land because it does not show a steady decrease in value.
 Talk to your accountant about which assets to depreciate.

 To ease the depreciation process, create an inventory list of business assets.
 Be sure to include the following information in your inventory list:

-- The date you started using the item for business
+- Date you started using the item for business

 - Today’s fair market value

 You can complete your inventory list anytime and update it as you buy more assets.
 When an item is new, the value may be the same as the original cost.
 But, used items may have a lower value.
 Be sure to keep a list of your inventory’s value up to date.

 Deducting large expenses over the course of an asset’s life can be beneficial to a small business.
 Depreciating items helps you determine how to calculate business net worth.
 Depreciation also prepares you for future spending by deducting items for several years.
 Talk to your accountant about assets you can depreciate.

 Do you need a simple way to track your business expenses?
 Patriot’s small business accounting software helps you record all your income and expenses.
 Try it for free today!